bjsahlin/wwdc2019Playground/README.md

 # EmojiDrop
 ## My WWDC 2019 Scholarship Submission
-This is best run on Swift Playgrounds on iPad
+For the best experience, run this on Swift Playgrounds 2.2 on iPad